Ford's performance future is electric, and here are the vehicles that will deliver it

 Car Tech

-Ford unveiled its plans for the future at a press conference Thursday in Dearborn, Michigan, and announced a sweeping push toward electrification, crossovers, trucks, and SUVs.
-Many with a performance bent, hybrid powertrain, or in some cases, both.
+Ford unveiled its plans for the future at a press conference Thursday in Dearborn, Michigan, and announced a sweeping push toward electrification, crossovers, trucks, and SUVs—many with a performance bent, hybrid powertrain, or in some cases, both.

 “Being frozen in the past is a death sentence in this business,” Ford CEO Jim Hackett said.